Standard clauses adopted by the Commission

 - Transfer of personal data between a controller and processor (2010/87/EU)

-Future amendments to the SCCs
+Amendments to the SCCs

 Transfer of personal data from a controller to a processor

 If personal data is transferred from a controller to a processor of personal data, both parties are also required to comply with the GDPR’s requirements concerning the use of processors (Article 28).
+These requirements are taken into account in the new standard clauses for transfers of data.